ramnath-k/ramnath-k.github.io/_posts/2015-12-12-opencv-python-virtualenv-ubuntu14.04.markdown

 Verify that OpenCV2 is successfully installed by launching `python` from the virtualenv and doing `import cv2` followed by `cv2.__version__`.

+To compile cpp files with OpenCV its is much easier to use pkg-config.
+But to do so, we need to add opencv.pc to the pkg-config path.
+To add the relevant lines to your ~/.bashrc use the following command:

+{% highlight bash %}
+echo 'export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:~/.virtualenvs/opencv2/local/lib/pkgconfig/' >> ~/.bashrc
+{% endhighlight %}

+Now you can compile you OpenCV cpp code as
+{% highlight bash %}
+g++ main.cpp \`pkg-config opencv --cflags --libs\`
+{% endhighlight %}

 ---

 [laptop]: http://shopap.lenovo.com/in/en/laptops/lenovo/y-series/y50/